Constraints on the abundance of supermassive primordial black holes from lensing of compact radio sources: Methodology

 \subsection{Compact Radio Source Observations}

 The parent data used in this paper was derive from a catalog of ultra-compact radio sources, based on the observations of a 2.29 GHz VLBI all-sky survey~\citep{Preston85}.
 By employing a intercontinental VLBI array with an effective baseline of $\sim 8\times 10^7$ wavelengths, 917 sources have been systematically observed with compact structure out of 1398 known radio sources.
-Note that these detected extragalactic objects coincide with different optical counterparts such as BL Lac objects, quasars, and radio galaxies~\citep{Gurvits94,Gurvits99,Cao15}, with a correlated flux limit of approximately 0.1 Jy.
-In this analysis, we focus on the a revised sample including a significant fraction of P85 catalog, with updated redshift measurements and radio information for 613 objects covering the redshift range of $0.0035\leq z\leq 3.787$.
+Note that these detected extragalactic objects coincide with different optical counterparts such as BL Lac objects, quasars, and radio galaxies~\citep{Gurvits94,Gurvits99,Cao15,Cao17a,Cao17b,Cao18}, with a correlated flux limit of approximately 0.1 Jy.
+In this analysis, we focus on a revised sample including a significant fraction of P85 catalog, with updated redshift measurements and radio information for 613 objects covering the redshift range of $0.0035\leq z\leq 3.787$.
 The full description of the observations and the corresponding details (i.e., source name, angular size of the compact structure, total radio flux density, spectral index, and optical counterpart) can be found in~\citep{Preston85,Jackson06}~\footnote{A full list is available via http://nrl.northumbria.ac.uk/13109/.}.
-Such data has been extensively investigated in a number of cosmological studies, focusing on its possibility of establishing a sample of standard cosmological rulers at higher redshifts~\citep{Jackson04,Cao17a,Cao17b,Cao18,Qi19,Qi21}.
-On the other hand, it is well known that radio-loud active galactic nuclei (AGN) typically contains a flat-spectrum core and a steep-spectrum jet.
-In the framework of core-jet model proposed by ~\citet{Blandford79}, flat-spectrum radio sources could be explained as the stationary compact ends of quasi-steady supersonic jets, which always appear as the brightest unresolved compact cores in the VLBI images.
-Therefore, following the analysis of~\citet{Gurvits99}, we also apply a selection criterion to define the so-called "flat-spectrum core", with spectral index $\alpha\geq-0.5$.
+Such data has been extensively investigated in a number of cosmological studies, focusing on its possibility of establishing a sample of standard cosmological rulers at higher redshifts and exploring the evolution of early universe~\citep{Jackson04,Zheng17,Xu18,Qi19,Cao20,Zheng20,Liu21,Qi21}.
+On the other hand, it is well-known that radio-loud active galactic nuclei (AGN) typically contains a flat-spectrum core and a steep-spectrum jet.
+In the framework of core-jet model proposed by ~\citet{Blandford79}, flat-spectrum radio sources could be explained as the apparent origin of AGN jets, which always appear as the brightest unresolved compact cores in the VLBI images.
+Therefore, following the analysis of~\citet{Gurvits99}, we also apply a selection criterion to define the so-called ``flat-spectrum core", with spectral index $\alpha\geq-0.5$.
 In this context, the spectra index is defined as $S\propto\nu^\alpha$, where $S$ is the flux density and $\nu$ is the frequency.
 The redshift distribution for the final CRS sample ($N=543$), which contains all of the strongest flat-spectrum compact radio sources in P85 VLBI survey, is shown in Fig.~\ref{fig1}.